Tailored Plans will start October 1, 2023

 Screening Tools for Coexisting Mental Health and Substance Use Disorders

-Trillium Health Resources has established behavioral health screening programs to assist providers and practitioners in determining the likelihood that a member or recipient has a coexisting severe substance use and mental health disorder.
+Trillium has established behavioral health screening programs to assist providers and practitioners in determining the likelihood that a member or recipient has a coexisting severe substance use and mental health disorder.
 These screening tools are based on evidence from research studies that have been shown to be effective in the detection of positive screening for serious behavioral health symptoms and can be used as part of the general assessment of a member or recipient to determine if further evaluation is needed for formal diagnostic identification and treatment planning.

 Recommended Substance Use Screening Tools